Wednesday, March 19, 2008

 It's all about killing time as well as earning some pennies.
 I Turk especially since most of my downloads take ages to complete.
 This definitely beats Digging (not unless I can be paid to do that as well).

 I complete mturk tasks for the money, and to kill a little bit of time.
-Sometimes I enjoy doing mudande tasks like some of the ones presented on Mturk.
+Sometimes I enjoy doing mundane tasks like some of the ones presented on Mturk.
 I skip tasks that pay very little for tons of reading.
-I choose tasks that can be completely very quickly where bits of information is need from pictures or text.
+I choose tasks that can be completed very quickly where bits of information are needed from pictures or text.

 I do it for the money and for fun.
 I consider them mostly fun.
-When someone wants you do an enormous amount of work for little payment, its discouraging.
-I like the surveys the best
+When someone wants you to do an enormous amount of work for little payment, it's discouraging.
+I like the surveys the best.

-I like to do the different tasks on Amazon's mechanical turk for a couple of reasons. the biggest one is killing time, but if by killing time i can earn a little money it is just a bonus.
+I like to do the different tasks on Amazon's mechanical turk for a couple of reasons.
+The biggest one is killing time, but if by killing time I can earn a little money it is just a bonus.
 Some of the different things I have done have also been entertaining.
 I do mostly the same tasks.
 I have tried to branch out, but some of the descriptions are very vague and hard to follow.
 I don't like to do tasks that require more than 5 or 10 minutes to do.
-Searching the internet for hours on end trying to find maps or 150 buisness documents is just something i am willing to do.
+Searching the internet for hours on end trying to find maps or 150 business documents is just something I am not willing to do.
 I am more than happy to rewrite sentences, answer questions or provide stories though.

 There are three reasons that motivate me to complete tasks.
-They are: for the monetary awards. it gives me something to do. they are fun hits.
+They are: for the monetary awards.
+It gives me something to do.
+They are fun hits.
 Overall, I only select hits that I enjoy completing.
-What discourages me from completing tasks is some of the l and 2 cents hits.
+What discourages me from completing tasks is some of the 1 and 2 cent hits.
 They are so involved that it takes from 12 to 30 minutes to complete.
 Although, I will complete these but, only if it takes 1 to 10 minutes to complete and they are fun hits.

 I do the hits for the money.
-Some are fun but its depends on the hit.
-If I get discourage with a hit I will sometimes stop doing it and come back to it before the time runs out.
+Some are fun but it depends on the hit.
+If I get discouraged with a hit I will sometimes stop doing it and come back to it before the time runs out.
 I say that it attracts people two different ways the pay and how hard the hit is.
 The easier the more people will do them.

-monetary awards The simple polls are sometimes fun.
+Monetary awards.
+The simple polls are sometimes fun.
 I don't complete tasks that are too hard for too little pay.
-I prefer a simple task for a simple reward. not mutiple question in one task.
+I prefer a simple task for a simple reward, not multiple questions in one task.

 Monetary rewards, pure and simple.
 If a task is not worth the time, it won't get done.